Post-Graduation Work Permit

 The federal government provides swift processing times for the permanent residency applications through its Express Entry system.
-This system is comprised of a points-based system in which candidates are ranked and selected based on their points, also called Comprehensive Ranking System (CRS) score.
-Candidates with highest CRS score are invited to apply for permanent residency in Canada.
+This system comprises of a points-based system in which candidates are ranked and selected based on their points, also called Comprehensive Ranking System (CRS) score.
+Candidates with the highest CRS score are invited to apply for permanent residency in Canada.

 The CEC stream under the Express Entry system allows the temporary workers with minimum of one year of Canadian work experience to apply for permanent residency, acting as a simpler and faster option to obtain permanent residency.